-Circuit training is an exercise that combines strength training and aerobic conditioning in one full-body workout.
+Circuit training is an exercise that combines strength training and aerobic conditioning in one full-body workout for women.
 Circuit training improves your muscle strength, as well as cardiovascular endurance, while burning hundreds of calories.
 Many fitness clubs and gyms offer circuit training classes, but you can easily do circuit training workouts at home or at the gym on your own.

-Circuit Training Basics
+Circuit Training for Beginners

-Always start your circuit training workout with a five- to 10-minute warm-up.
+Always start your circuit training workout with a five to 10-minute warm-up.
 This prepares your muscles for the workout and helps prevent injury.
 Great warm-up exercises to do at home include jumping rope, jumping jacks, running and bicycling.
 Circuit training can be a very vigorous exercise depending on the intensity at which you do the exercises.

 Circuit Training Routine 1

 This routine uses your own body weight as resistance and thus, it is easy to do at home.
 After a warm-up, repeat the following exercises for 45 seconds each: squat jumps, pushups, jumping rope, tricep dips, lunges, jumping jacks, abdominal crunches and burpees.
 Give yourself 15 seconds to move from one exercise to another, but do not take any additional breaks.

 Circuit Training Routine 2

 Do the following exercises: lunges and biceps curls, seated shoulder presses on the fitness ball, squat jumps, bench presses, abdominal crunches on the fitness ball, deadlifts, bent-over rows, tricep curls and burpees.
 Again, allow yourself 15 seconds to move from one exercise to another.
 Repeat the circuit three times and take a three- to five-minute break between the circuits.